MinimSecure/minim-api-examples/js/quick-guides/Listing Firmware Data and MAC Addresses.md

 # Listing Firmware Data and MAC Addresses

-Before proceeding, please follow the instructions in [README.md](README.md) to establish your Minim account with an App ID and Secret Key, enabling you to retrieve, update, and delete data via the Minim API.
-[Click here](What Happens in example.js) for general tips and information on `example.js`.
+This guide demonstrates an example API interaction by fetching MAC addresses and firmware versions from a database.
+Before proceeding, please follow the instructions in [README.md](/README.md) to establish your Minim account with an App ID and Secret Key, enabling you to retrieve, update, and delete data via the Minim API.

-As an example, we provide this guide on fetching MAC addresses and firmware versions from your database.
-Since `unums` is an array of objects containing all client routers, we can declare a custom variable to specify data and then use `map()` to extract that data.
+Since `unums` is an array of objects containing all client routers, we can use [`map()`](https://www.w3schools.com/jsref/jsref_map.asp) to extract desired values and store the data inside a custom variable.
 Replace line 19 (`console.log(unums)`) in `example.js` with the following code:

 ```javascript
 let lanNetworkInfo = unums.map((a) => [